Summary

 If your child is diagnosed with epilepsy, it’s a good idea to learn as much as you can.
 Some suggestions that may help include:

-- Your child will have questions – answer these clearly.
+- Your child will have questions.
 There are some great animations to help explain to your child such as Understanding epilepsy digital comic with narrative.

-- Make sure that anyone who cares for your child knows how to help your child if a seizure occurs.
+- Make sure that anyone who cares for your child knows what to do if a seizure occurs.

-- As your child gets older, it’s important to help them take responsibility for their epilepsy – for example, remembering to take their medication at the right times without you prompting them.
+- As your child gets older, it’s important to help them take responsibility– for example, remembering to take their medication at the right times.

 Where to get help